p-values

 Below are the videos and slides from the 6 talks from Session 1 and Session 2 of our workshop The Statistics Wars and Their Casualties held on September 22 & 23, 2022.
 Session 1 speakers were: Deborah Mayo (Virginia Tech), Richard Morey (Cardiff University), Stephen Senn (Edinburgh, Scotland).
 Session 2 speakers were: Daniël Lakens (Eindhoven University of Technology), Christian Hennig (University of Bologna), Yoav Benjamini (Tel Aviv University).
 Abstracts can be found here and the schedule here.
 Some participant related publications are on this page.

-The final 2 sessions of our online workshop (Sessions 3 and 4) will be held on Thursdays, Dec 1 and Dec 8, 2022 from 1500-1815 (London time) and 10am-1:15pm (New York City time).
+The final 2 sessions of our online workshop (Sessions 3 and 4) were held on Thursdays, Dec 1 and Dec 8, 2022 from 1500-1815 (London time) and 10am-1:15pm (New York City time), see list of speakers and link to videos at the end of this post.

 SESSION 1